plenoptic-org/plenoptic/docs/api/display.rst

 These functions all are intended to help visualize the status and outputs of `synthesis objects <synthesis-api>`_.

-.. rubric:: Metamer / MetamerCTF
+.. rubric:: :class:`plenoptic.Metamer` / :class:`plenoptic.MetamerCTF`
    :heading-level: 4

 .. currentmodule:: plenoptic.plot